volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

   >
   > Redux middleware **provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.** It allows you to write action creators that return a function instead of an action.

-  Don't worry if you don't get why do we need this, we'll cover it up in detail later.
+  Don't worry if you don't get why do we need this, we'll explain it in detail later.
 * **@types/react-redux** - type declarations for react-redux library
 * **@types/redux-thunk** - type declarations for redux-thunk library
 * **redux-logger** - middleware for logging dispatched actions